 Last month, before Tet holiday, I decided to “fall out of stresses” by planning my trip to Mekong Delta area for 3 days.
-I did try to book a flight to Can Tho province and start my journey from here so that I did not have to drive 3 hours from the heart of Saigon.
-But the universe did not let me do so since the flight schedule would not match my plan, thus I had to land on Ho Chi Minh City and stayed here for one day and one night before moving to the further South.
-Since that was not the first time I have been in Saigon so I was thinking of another way to enjoy it when I had very limited time.
+I did try to book a flight to Can Tho province and start my journey from here; so that I did not have to drive 3 hours from the heart of Saigon.
+But the universe did not let me do so since the flight schedule would not match my plan; thus I had to land on Ho Chi Minh City and stayed here for one day and one night before moving to further South.
+Since that was not the first time I have been in Saigon, I was thinking of another way to enjoy it when I had very limited time.
 Boom!
-It became a full and complete street food day!
+It became a full and complete Saigon street food day!

-You may know that Vietnam is really famous for cuisine and every region has its own specialty that is very worth traveling days from North to South.
+You may know that Vietnam is really famous for cuisine.
+Every region has its own specialty that is very worth traveling days from North to South.
 Let me repeat, it literally takes days because each and every place is a heaven of food.
 But hereinafter is my real experience for one day finding ways and enjoying the delicious dishes in this lovely city.

 To get more information, you can click: Tour Indochina

 I arrived in the morning and my stomach almost immediately asked for being filled.
 So the very first spot is Hu Tieu Quynh (District 1).
 About Hu Tieu, it is a kind of noodle-in-soup dish which can be served dry or wet (soup) style.
 The wet style served with broth hot on the side in the separate smaller bowl, essentially making the dish “dry” until you pour the broth in.